Bold Venture (horse): Background

-Bold Venture was sired by St Germans, a multiple British stakes winner and second-place finisher in the 1924 English Derby.
+Bold Venture was bred by Robert J. Kleberg III and sired by St Germans, a multiple British stakes winner and second-place finisher in the 1924 English Derby.
 After his importation to stand at Greentree Stud in Lexington, Kentucky, St Germans became the leading sire of 1931, when his son Twenty Grand won the Kentucky Derby and Belmont Stakes.
 St Germans' own sire, Swynford, also a stakes winner, was a top British stallion whose other sons included 1924 English Derby winner Sansovino (who thus defeated his half-brother St Germans), Challenger (also imported to the United States, where he sired American Horse of the Year Challedon), Lancegaye (imported to the U.S. and sire of Kentucky Derby winner Cavalcade, and Blandford, a leading sire in Europe and the sire of four English Derby winners.
 Bold Venture's dam, Possible, was by Ultimus, a son of Commando.

 Racing career

 Bold Venture, trained by Hall of Fame conditioner Max Hirsch, was entered in the 1936 Kentucky Derby without achieving a single stakes win.
 His rider was apprentice jockey Ira "Babe" Hanford, who had been riding in races for less than a year.
 Hanford's contract was owned by Hirsch's daughter, Mary, also a trainer.
 Just as Hanford's mount had never won a stakes race, no apprentice had ever won the Derby.
 Bold Venture was held at 20-1 odds in the Derby.

 That year, Brevity, owned by Joseph E. Widener of Elmendorf Farm, was the favorite.
 Brevity had won the Florida Derby and had equaled the world record for 1 1/8 miles.
 Indian Broom, owned by Austin C. Taylor, was second favorite after lowering Brevity's record in the Marchbank Handicap.

 As soon as the gates opened, Brevity was knocked to his knees, and the horse who would go on to win that year's American Horse of the Year award, Granville, threw his rider, James Stout.
 Indian Broom was trapped in a scrum of racing horses.
 Bold Venture was in no better position.
 On the way out of the gate, another horse slammed into him, which was like, Hanford said: "...a bowling ball hitting the pins."
 This started a chain reaction that caused Granville to throw Stout.
 But Bold Venture then found running room and by the backstretch had taken the lead.
 Then Brevity broke free of the pack and came charging after Bold Venture.
 However, Bold Venture crossed the finish line first.

 The win did little for Bold Venture's reputation.
 Aside from the mess at the start, Charles Kurtsinger, the rider of the Santa Anita Derby winner He Did, claimed someone leaned over the rail and snatched his whip, causing his horse to come in seventh.
-The general consensus was that Bold Venture's win was largely due to bad luck for better horses.